ochambers3/fantasyHockeyGA/README.md

 I also could use the help in my league, as of Nov 8 2023 I have 1 win and 2 losses.

 Hockey Statistics provided by Quant Hockey at quanthockey.com

+Successfully ran the first implementation with 6 hockey managers
+Conclusion:
+My Genetic Algorithm learned to weight assists as the most important stat and short handed goals as the least important.
+After normalizing the weights and comparing them to that of my league, I discovered that (according to my GA) my league over-weights goals by 53%.
+Assists were underestimated the most at 34%, and power play points were weighted most closely to the found value at an underestimation of 3%.
+As of Nov 16, 2023 I am 1-4 in my league.
+I will change my team to find players who get more assists and see if that helps me win more weeks.